ttw225/git-gpg-validator/README.md

 ## Why this project?

-I usually have two different git accounts(emails) working on GitHub and GitLab, both of them have different GPG keys.
+People usually have different git accounts(emails) working on GitHub, GitLab, etc., both of them have different GPG keys.

 To sign the commit correctly, it is better to verify the GPG key between the local settings and the git platform settings before uploading.